tritonJS826/masters-way/docs/coreFeatures.md

   * mixed type - music
 - [ ] show progress (and compare percentage of completed tasks, worked time, time period)
 - [ ] Add tags for way
+- [ ] complete plan feature icon (copy to jobDone for today)
+- [ ] Possibility to add tags for each JobDone, plan
+- [ ] export way data to csv
+- [ ] export way to pdf
+- [ ] add to way statistics settings checkboxes for all available way statistic and allow user to adjust what to show
+- [ ] Optimization: load only last 30 DayReports (lazy loading)
+- [ ] share result (with LinkedIn - way completed)

 ## AllWaysPage (default for not logged in)
 - [ ] AllWaysPage: search/filter panel